pyTooling/Actions/doc/JobTemplate/BuildTheDocs.rst

 1. Checkout repository.
 2. Build the documentation.
 3. Upload the HTML documentation as an artifact.
+4. Publish the HTML documentation to GitHub Pages.

 **Dependencies:**

 * :gh:`actions/checkout`
 * :gh:`buildthedocs/btd`
 * :gh:`actions/upload-artifact`

 Instantiation